OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission. Learn more about our product selection process.

 KEEN Men's Revel 4 Mid Height Snow Boot

-KEEN makes some of the best winter hiking boots and outdoor footwear, and their KEEN Revel IV winter boots are no exception.
+KEEN is renowned for creating top-notch winter hiking boots and outdoor footwear, and their KEEN Revel IV winter boots live up to this reputation.

 PROS